harrisonized/harrisonized.github.io/_posts/2020-01-25-dual-boot-for-data-science.md

     Make sure you save your password somewhere or make it easy to remember.
 The password is required for Windows, whereas it can be bypassed in Linux.

-13. [Tableau Public]("https://public.tableau.com/en-us/s/").
-I actually prefer [Plotly]("https://plot.ly/python/") to Tableau, but you can't deny that you can make some really advanced looking plots for very little work in Tableau.
+13. [Tableau Public](https://public.tableau.com/en-us/s/).
+I actually prefer [Plotly](https://plot.ly/python/) to Tableau, but you can't deny that you can make some really advanced plots for very little work in Tableau.